AdilKhan000/Formal_Analysis/Readme.md

-# Formal Analysis of [Your Protocol Name] Protocol using ProVerif
+# Formal Analysis of State Token Relay Protocol using ProVerif

-This repository contains the ProVerif scripts for the formal security analysis of the [Your Protocol Name] protocol.
+This repository contains the ProVerif scripts for the formal security analysis of the STRP protocol.
 The analysis covers two main phases of the protocol: Registration and Authentication.

 ## Overview